A career in hospitality

 - Get an apprenticeship straight away and study while you work

 Many people start with a pre-trades programme at a training institution.
 This will give you the hands-on experience and theory you need to prepare you for work.
-If you qualify for one of our scholarships, you can study for free – and we’ll help you find work when you finish.
+If you qualify for one of our scholarships, we’ll give you financial help and support you to train – and we’ll even help you find work when you finish.

 If you already have experience in the trades or are ready for working life and happy to study while you work, you might look at going straight into an apprenticeship.
 We can help you make that decision, and we might even know someone who needs an apprentice like you.